GDPR - General Data Protection Regulation

 Patients can access their data by making a Subject Access Request – practices must respond within 1 month from the date they received the request.
 Practices will provide the requested information free of charge except in specific circumstances, such as if the requests are manifestly unfounded, excessive or if it is a request for further copies.

-There is a ‘Right to be forgotten’, which means that patients have the right to request that the practice deletes personal data about them, but only in certain circumstances;
+There is a ‘Right to be forgotten or to object’, which means that patients have the right to request that the practice deletes personal data about them, but only in certain circumstances;

 The data is no longer needed